INTRODUCTION * GRANTS * LAW + PROCEDURES * OTHER INFORMATION * LOCAL

 Recent information pamphlets

-from heritage funding, national trusts, and local sources,
+organs from heritage funding, national trusts, and local

-have increased in recent years, and exist even in times of
+sources, have varied in recent years, but do exist even

-economic austerity, but for results one needs effort, then
+in times of economic austerity; for results one needs

-patience.
-Grants are never given lightly, are usually
+effort, then patience.
+Grants are never given lightly,

-alterations) to worthy organs, and often have some strings
+(not alterations) to worthy organs, and often have some

-attached.
-So it is important to approach the right sources
+strings attached.
+So it is important to approach the

 The British Institute of Organ Studies has prepared a useful leaflet: A Guide [to] Grants for funding work on historic pipe organs, which is available online as a .pdf file, to save and/or print off as required.